edwardisintou/CITS3005-iFixit-Project/USER_MANUAL.md

 Use the web app's Search or Validate Data options to ensure the new rules are applied and working correctly.

-## 5. Creating the Knowledge Graph

-    Running the Scripts:
-    Open your terminal and run the following commands to define the ontology and populate the knowledge graph:

-    `python scripts/define_ontology.p`
-    `python scripts/populate_ontology.py`

-    This creates the ontology and knowledge graph files.

-## 6. Using the web-application:

-    Setting Up the Environment:
-    From the `CITS3005-iFixit-Project` directory, install dependancies from terminal:
-    `pip install -r requirements.txt`

-    Then run the flask app
-    `python run.py`

-## 7. Using Flask App:

-    Use the navigation bar to navigate through the web page using the `Browse`, `Validate Data` and `Search` toggles:

-    `Search`: Enter SPARQL queries or use predefined queries to explore the data.
-Note that The predefined queries will overwrite the SPARQL Query if both are inputted.

-    `Browse`: View the items, procedures, and parts displayed on the browse page.

-    `Validate Data`: Identify inconsistencies in tool usage and step descriptions.

 ## 8. Troubleshooting and FAQ

     Q: Why is my query not returning results?